From Quantum Tsallis Entropy to Strange Metals

-This dichotomy encapsulates the two-lifetime phenomenology of strange metals.
+independent of the soft mode physics.
+The separation of channels is therefore not an assumption but a consequence of the distinct operators $Q$ and $P$ entering the memory matrix.
+The separation of channels is therefore not an assumption but a consequence of the different operators $Q$ and $P$ entering the memory matrix.
 Deviations from $\cot\theta_H\propto T^2$ in electron-doped cuprates \cite{Li2007} and ruthenates \cite{Mackenzie1996} reflect orbital selectivity and multi-band scattering, but the separation of channels remains a robust organizing principle \cite{Blake2015}.

+The reparametrization mode is intrinsically a \(0+1\)-dimensional object.
+It governs local energy scrambling and does not carry spatial momentum.
+Its role in a higher-dimensional metal is therefore limited to providing the local energy-relaxation rate \(\Gamma_{Q}\), which follows from the Ohmic spectral density of the Schwarzian sector.
+All spatial structures, including electric current, momentum conservation, momentum relaxation through umklapp or disorder, and the Lorentz-force contribution to the antisymmetric block \(N\), originate from higher-dimensional electronic degrees of freedom.
+These ingredients are combined by the memory-matrix formalism, which projects local energy dissipation and momentum relaxation onto slow operators.
+This dimensional separation makes the two relaxation channels robust: the longitudinal resistivity follows \(\rho_{xx}\propto \Gamma_{Q}\sim T\), while the Hall angle is governed by the momentum-relaxation rate \(\Gamma_{P}\sim T^{2}\), giving \(\cot\theta_{H}\propto T^{2}\).
 The canonical scaling of the Hall angle, $\cot\theta_H \propto T^2$, observed in optimally doped cuprates and several strange metals, has been widely interpreted as evidence for distinct transport and Hall scattering rates \cite{Blake2015}.
 This behavior, however, is not universal.
 In electron-doped cuprates, such as \(\mathrm{Pr_{2-x}Ce_xCuO_{4-\delta}}\) \cite{Li2007}, and in layered ruthenates including \(\mathrm{Sr_2RuO_4}\) and \(\mathrm{Sr_3Ru_2O_7}\) \cite{Mackenzie1996}, clear departures from the $T^2$ law have been reported.
 The coexistence of multiple Fermi-surface sheets with distinct orbital characters leads to orbital-dependent scattering lifetimes that evolve differently with temperature and magnetic field.
 In \(\mathrm{Sr_2RuO_4}\), for instance, the $\alpha$, $\beta$, and $\gamma$ bands derived from different Ru $4d$ orbitals exhibit markedly different coherence scales and gap-like features \cite{Mackenzie1996}.
 Such orbital-selective effects effectively renormalize the temperature dependence of the transport tensors, producing an apparent breakdown of the simple scaling.
 These observations point to the necessity of introducing a material-dependent cutoff scale $T_0$, which encodes band-structure and orbital complexity within a unified transport framework.

 Within the memory-matrix framework, once Schwarzian soft modes are incorporated, the separation between energy relaxation ($\Gamma_Q\sim T$) and momentum relaxation ($\Gamma_P\sim T^2$) arises naturally.
 This accounts for the canonical $T$–linear resistivity and $T^2$ Hall angle in single-band strange metals, while also providing a platform to understand deviations in multiband systems.
 Orbital selectivity modifies the effective relaxation rates but does not alter the fundamental two-channel structure that distinguishes $\rho_{xx}$ and $\cot\theta_H$.